Lee Elijah

-Early life
+Early life and education

 Lee Elijah was born into a Protestant family.
 Her parents named her after the prophet Elijah in the Old Testament.
 Lee learned horse riding, taekwondo, ballet, vocal music when she was a child.
 She studied acting from Seoul Institute of the Arts.

 Career

 Lee Elijah debuted as the female lead in 2013 period sport series, Basketball.
 After her debut, for few years she did major supporting roles in diverse genres.
-Some of her notable performances came in 2018-2019 such as: legal drama Ms. Hammurabi, modern monarchy The Last Empress, and political thriller Chief of Staff.
+Some of her notable performances came in 2018–2019, including Ms. Hammurabi, The Last Empress, and Chief of Staff.